JactusTheCactus/project-jekyll/README.md

 # Project: Jekyll
 `Project: Jekyll` is a datapack for `Minecraft: Java Edition 1.21.10`.
-The end-goal is to add many monsters to the game, along with drops that allow the player to gain their abilities.
+The end-goal is to add many monsters to the game, along with drops that the player consumes to gain their abilities.
 ## Features
 - [ ] Monsters
 - [x] Items that give the powers of monsters